Automattic/mongoose/README.md

 ## Middleware

-Middleware is one of the most exciting features about Mongoose 1.0.
+Middleware is one of the most exciting features about Mongoose.
 Middleware takes away all the pain of nested callbacks.

-Middleware are defined at the Schema level and are applied when the methods `init` (when a document is initialized with data from MongoDB), `save` (when a document or embedded document is saved).
+Middleware are defined at the Schema level and are applied for the methods `init` (when a document is initialized with data from MongoDB), `save` (when a document or embedded document is saved).